GizziXZ/Innkeeper/README.md

 ## What happens if I login on another browser?

-your keypair will be regenerated over the existing one and the public key on the server will be replaced with the new one, this is a privacy feature.
+your keypair will be regenerated over the existing one and the public key on the server will be replaced with the new one and all symmetric keys will be regenerated, this is a privacy feature.

+## mr headset dog, can i rely on this application for my illegal drug dealing operations

+absolutely not, i am literally a 16 year old and i don't know what i'm doing, it's probably extremely insecure in some way and i wouldn't be surprised if it is.

 # Setting it up